robb-j/puggle/README.md

 You pass it a set of rules and a friendly comment to explain the file.
 Also useful for `.npmignore`, `.prettierignore` or others.

+This one also works by overriding `#prepareContents` to set the contents dynamically.

 ```js
 const { VIgnoreFile } = require('puggle')